confluentinc/bottledwater-pg/README.md

 some rows in the `test` table.
 You should see the changes swiftly appear in the Kafka consumer terminal.

+When you're done testing, you can destroy the cluster and it's associated data volumes with:

+    $ docker-compose stop
+    $ docker-compose rm -vf

 Building from source
 --------------------